 In late May, 2021, a mass grave with the remains of 215 children was discovered at a residential school in Kamloops, British Columbia.
-More than 20 other similar graves have been found so far.
+30 other similar graves have been found so far.
 More than 150,000 children were stolen from their homes by the Canadian government and taken to residential schools where they were subjected to abuse and violence by their teachers and administrators.
 Nearly one in four did not return home.
 The last school was closed in 1996.

 Governments pursue these policies of cultural genocide because they wish to abdicate their legal and financial obligations to Indigenous people, and to gain control of their lands.

 All of us non-Indigenous people are settlers.
 This is a history our lives are built upon.
 It’s important to learn, mourn and act.
 We can help transform systems and laws to ensure this never happens again.

 To learn whose traditional territory you live on, visit the Native Land website.

 Here is an article on the history of residential schools in Canada.
 Read here about the Truth and Reconciliation Commission of Canada and its 94 Calls to Action.

 For background on the United States’ engagement in a similar program - American Indian Residential Schools - please see this Wikipedia article.

 Places where you can make a donation to support residential school survivors and their families: